fyhertz/epilepsia/README.md

 tmpfs           /var/tmp        tmpfs   nosuid,nodev         0       0
 ```
 3. At this point you can remove logrotate `apt remove --purge logrotate`
-4. You may also not need the following packages: `apt remove --purge dbus cron`

-## Example

 ## TODO